gizellemanu/gizellemanu/README.md

 ## About Me 🚀

-- 🎓 Graduated in Electrical Engineering, focusing on energy systems and electronics.
+- 🎓 Graduated in Electrical Engineering, focusing in automation systems  and electronics.
 - 📘 Specialized in Software Engineering, with expertise in frontend development and software architecture.
 - 💼 Currently working as a frontend engineer, transforming creative ideas into functional and appealing user interfaces.
 - 🌟 Passionate about technology, innovation, and continuous learning.